x1unix/domos-pmea/README.md

 Here is a list of things which I could do if I had more time:

 * **LLM:**
+  * Reroute message to stakeholder on error during message processing by AI.
   * Use embedding models to cache prompts.
   * Support attachments (pdf, jpg)
+  * Stuff like `ConversationBufferMemory` are deprecated.
+Migrate to LangGraph.
 * **Mail processing:**
   * Dead letter queue to process unhandled incoming & outgoing messages is not implemented.
   * Outgoing messages are sent immediately.
 Ideally should be moved into a separate queue.